-(a) The forecast domain (the portion of atmosphere we wish to forecast) is split into discrete grid cells, such as the shaded one.
-The 3-D grid cells are relatively thin, with sizes on the order of 10s m in the vertical, and 10s km in the horizontal. (b) Enlargement of the shaded grid cell, illustrating one dynamics process (advection in the x-direction).
+(a) The forecast domain (the portion of atmosphere we wish to forecast) is split into discrete grid cells, such as the cyan shaded one.
+The 3-D grid cells are relatively thin, with vertical sizes on the order of tens of meters, and horizontal sizes of tens of kilometers.

+(b) Enlargement of the shaded grid cell, illustrating one dynamics process (advection in the x-direction).
 Namely, the resolved U wind is blowing in hot, fast, humid air from the upwind neighboring grid cell, and is blowing out colder, slower, drier air into the downwind neighboring cell.
 Simultaneously, advection could be occurring by the V and W components of wind (not shown).
-Not shown are other resolved forcings, such as Coriolis and pressure-gradient forces.

-ent, we must make compromises to our description of the atmosphere.
+Not shown are other resolved forcings, such as Coriolis and pressure-gradient forces. ent, we must make compromises to our description of the atmosphere.